Permanent Court of International Justice: Increasing work

-United States never joins
+Absence of the United States

-The United States never joined the World Court, primarily because enemies of the League of Nations in the Senate argued that the Court was too closely linked to the League of Nations.
+The United States never joined the World Court, primarily because enemies of the League of Nations in the Senate argued that the court was too closely linked to the League of Nations.
 The leading opponent was Senator William Borah, Republican of Idaho.
-The United States finally recognised the Court's jurisdiction, following a long and drawn out process.
+The United States finally recognised the court's jurisdiction, following a long and drawn out process.
 President Warren G. Harding had first suggested US involvement in 1923, and on 9 December 1929, three court protocols were signed.
 The U.S. demanded a veto over cases involving the U.S. but other nations rejected the idea.

-President Franklin Roosevelt did not risk his political capital and gave only passive support even though a two-thirds vote of approval was needed in the Senate.
+President Franklin D. Roosevelt did not risk his political capital and gave only passive support even though a two-thirds vote of approval was needed in the Senate.
 A barrage of telegrams flooded Congress, inspired by attacks made by Charles Coughlin and others.
-The treaty failed by seven votes on January 29, 1935.
+The treaty failed by seven votes on 29 January 1935.